jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/Notes/Session 8.md

 [[Places/Continents/Jealeon/Regions/Aeremore/index|Aeremore]] is colder than I imagined. [[People/Party/Lharamit Pirevin Rhyne|Lharamit]] went straight to the cathedral, seeking answers from [[Allabyra Crisella]] about the symbol we found in [[Bertrum Greyson]]'s house and the smoky people.
 She was told to speak to [[Deacon Cain]] and [[Deacon Cathetos]], one for symbology, one for magical mutations.
 The rest of us ended up at [[People/Party/Threecie Novik|Threecie Novik]]'s place.
 It's sparse, barely lived in, but it was enough. [[People/Party/Robin Thaleia|Robin Thaleia]] and [[People/Party/Threecie Novik|Threecie Novik]] shared a drink, while [[People/Party/Gralstak|Gralstak]] and I played cards, and for a moment, things felt almost normal.

-Today, we went to the [[Organisations/Adventuring Parties/index|Aeremore Adventurers' League]]. [[Maccario|Maccario]], a dwarven official, offered us a contract to find the missing plans if we could pass their test.
+Today, we went to the [[Organisations/Adventuring Parties/index|Aeremore Adventurers' League]]. [[Maccario Bulen|Maccario]], a dwarven official, offered us a contract to find the missing plans if we could pass their test.
 We registered as [[The Prime Suspects]].
 I'm not sure if it's a joke or a warning, but it's ours now.
 There are so many threads, [[Thanatos]], the stolen plans, the symbols, and the smoky people.
 I don't know where they lead, but I'll keep following them.
 For now, I'm just glad we're together, even if everything feels uncertain.

 ## Major Events